Software distribution has to be the most anticipated component when a company is determining the requirements for

 - Confidence in support management (guilt by association)

 To secure successful software distribution, companies must follow several basic steps (see the workflow chart).
 Some companies add more to the workflow, but the chart shows the necessities.
-The chart is based on the deployment of the Microsoft Systems Management
+The chart is based on the deployment of the Microsoft Systems Management Server, but can be used as a methodology for any application distribution system.
+Replace "SMS" with your software distribution mechanism.

 Click to view the workflow chart: http://www.myitforum.com/img/arts/5459dist.JPG